 MTS Accreditation — The seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS), and by the Commission on Colleges and Schools of the Southern Association of Colleges and Schools (SACS).
 MTS is also approved by the University Senate of the United Methodist Church as a school for theological students of the United Methodist Church.

-The MTS Library — The library collection consists of 87,000 bound volumes, subscriptions to 382 current periodicals, microfilm, microfiche, and audio and video recordings.
-Non-student library cards are available at no charge to area ministers, religious professionals and Cumberland Presbyterians, as well as students, faculty, staff and alumni from institutions with whom we have reciprocal borrowing agreements.
-Other users can get a card for a small fee.
-The library is fully automated using the SIRSI Library System, and contains many indices and abstracts, including the ATLA Religion Database on CD-ROM.
+The MTS Library — The library collection consists of 85,000 bound volumes, subscriptions to 340 current periodicals, microfilm, microfiche, DVDs, and audio and video recordings supporting the curriculum of Memphis Theological Seminary.
+Non-student library cards are available for a $25 annual fee to area ministers, religious professionals, and Cumberland Presbyterians.
+Library privileges are granted to MTS students, faculty, staff, alumni, and to students and faculty from institutions with whom we have reciprocal borrowing agreements through Memphis Area Library Council.
 The library also holds theses and Doctor of Ministry Projects produced by MTS graduates and faculty members, and has unique sections on Martin Luther King, Jr., and C.S.
 Lewis.
 The library catalogue and additional information about available services can be accessed through the website.

 MTS History — In 1852, the Cumberland Presbyterian Church established a theological school at Cumberland University in Lebanon, Tenn., and a theological department at Bethel College in McKenzie, Tenn.
 Economic factors, the Civil War, the passing of Cumberland University into the hands of the Presbyterian Church, and the union of the Cumberland Presbyterians and the Presbyterian Church led to the organization of a single Theological Seminary in 1908 under the reorganized Cumberland Presbyterian Church.
 In 1964, the institution gained a new identity and a new name, Memphis Theological Seminary, as it moved from McKenzie, Tennessee, to its present location in Memphis.